-Frequency of Homework at Hall Middle School: For Language Arts, Social Studies, Math, Science and Spanish, homework may be assigned daily.
+Frequency of Homework at Hall Middle School: For Academic courses, homework may be assigned daily.
 In addition, students are assigned a variety of projects that require work outside of the classroom.
-In general, homework is not assigned over the weekend, however students may need to work over the weekend on long-term projects, unfinished classwork or make-up work.
+In general, homework is not assigned over the weekend or over breaks, however students may need to work over the weekend on long-term projects, unfinished classwork or make-up work.

 Amount of Homework: There are many variables that impact the length of homework assignments.
 Some students may need more time to complete assignments and some may need less time.
 Additionally, some students may prefer or choose to spend more time on assignments.
 The following guidelines are given as approximations for the pattern of homework assignments, not absolute rules for assignments.
-As a general rule, homework should take students 10-20 minutes per subject per night.
+As a general rule, homework should not take students more than 10-20 minutes per subject per night.
 The guidelines for each grade level are as follows:

-6th Grade: 60 minutes (10-15 minutes for each of four subjects) 7th and 8th Grade: 60-90 minutes (15-30 minutes for each of four subjects plus 10 for Spanish)
+6th Grade: 60 minutes (10-15 minutes for each of four subjects) 7th and 8th Grade: 60-90 minutes (15-30 minutes for each of four subjects plus 10 for

+Spanish)